Good health starts where you live.

 Opioid misuse is an epidemic.
-Find resources to help prevent the spread of addiction and opioid abuse:
+You can help prevent the spread:

 - Secure Medicine Return—Dispose of unused medications properly to prevent misuse or accidental poisoning.

-- Stop Opioid Abuse—Find out what you can do to prevent opioid misuse.
+- Stop Opioid Abuse—Find out what you can do.

 Prevent injury from sharps and syringes